James Campbell (British Army officer, died 1745): Early life

-Career: pre-1713

-In September 1693, when he was approximately thirteen years old, Campbell was commissioned into the Scots Guards as a lieutenant, then promoted captain on July 1699.
+In September 1693, when he was approximately thirteen years old, Campbell enlisted in the Scottish Regiment of Foot Guards at the rank of lieutenant.
+After six years of military service, Campbell was promoted to the rank of captain on July 1699.
 In 1701, the War of the Spanish Succession broke out; the next year, Campbell was transferred to the Earl of Mar's Regiment of Foot, renewing his own officer's commission in the process.

-Campbell was then sent along with the rest of his regiment to Europe, where they fought in the Battle of Blenheim on 13 August 1704, a decisive victory for the Grand Alliance.
-In August 1706, Campbell purchased a commission as lieutenant colonel in the Royal North British Dragoons, with whom he fought at the battles of Oudenarde and Malplaquet, both major Allied victories.
+Campbell was then sent along with the rest of his regiment to Europe, where they fought in the Battle of Blenheim on 13 August 1704, a decisive victory for the Grand Alliance (of which the Kingdom of Scotland was a part).
+In August 1706, Campbell was transferred again, this time to the Royal North British Dragoons at the rank of lieutenant-colonel.
+He then fought at the battles of Oudenarde and Malplaquet, both major Allied victories.

-Career; post 1713
+Political career

 In 1713, the Treaty of Utrecht was signed between the Grand Alliance and the Kingdom of France, bringing British involvement in the conflict to an end (the kingdoms of Scotland and England having been united into the Kingdom of Great Britain in 1707).
 After the treaty was signed, Campbell started becoming involved in British political affairs, joining forces with his brother Hugh in supporting the Hanoverian Succession to Britain's Queen Anne.

 In 1715, Campbell was transferred to Henry Cornewall's Regiment of Foot at the rank of colonel; two years later, he was transferred back to the Royal North British Dragoons at the same rank.
 When George II of Great Britain succeeded his father to the throne of Great Britain in 1727, he appointed Campbell to the position of Groom of the Chamber, a high-ranking position in Britain's royal household, in recognition of his "military gallantry".

 In the same year, Campbell became a Member of Parliament, running unopposed for the parliamentary constituency of Ayrshire at the 1727 British general election "through the influence of his brother."
 Campbell continued to sit in the House of Commons of Great Britain until the 1741 British general election, when he was defeated by Patrick Craufurd, an anti-Walpole politician supported by John Campbell, 2nd Duke of Argyll.